 Regardless of the legalities, Microsoft have demonstrated an almost self-destructive level of disdain toward their customers - that's what must be taken from this experience.
 Does it matter if you're indifferent about used games?
 No. And does it matter that the always-online requirements wouldn't have affected you?
 No. Just because it doesn't negatively you now, this may not be the case later down the road.
 Microsoft have shown what they are capable of, and a temporary setback for their nefarious machinations doesn't necessarily mean they won't try similar ideas in the future.
 And besides, the whole "it doesn't affect me, so I'm okay with it," argument is positively ludicrous; it's like discovering that your best friend is a serial killer, but deciding to maintain your friendship when you learn he exclusively kills morbidly obese people.

 The Xbox One may have made such a dramatic U-turn that it looks like a genuinely attractive opinion for next gen gaming, but we should really remember the attitudes of those at Microsoft.
 From Adam Orth's 'deal with it' remarks, to Don Mattrick telling those without internet access to stick with the 360, they have shown a sickening lack of regard for the needs of their customers.
 They expect YOU to bend to their will, not the other way around.
 They want the days of when you bought the game, you owned it - and not simply 'licensed' it - to be over.
 If they had their way they'd remove any benefit to owning a console - no DRM, plug-in and play - just so they could yield ever more control over the products they produced.
 Sony and Nintendo are the currently the best hopes for gaming's future, but I'd remain wary of even them.
 Sony's tactic of remaining virtually silent on their own policies - giving only brief snippets here and there - and playing off the hatred for their closest rival is deliciously devious.
-Ultimately, it's like a knife fight between a child molester and Nigel Farage; you don't really want either of them to win, but if you had to choose it'd be the one who didn't masturbate to Home Alone.
+Ultimately, it's like a knife fight between a child molester and Nigel Farage; you don't really want either of them to win, but if you had to choose it'd be the one who just wanted to fuck kids rather than his country.